 This is a very common term that is used in every request of the web service.
 This is the complete URL that hits the instance of the Web Service.

 For Example – https://www.facebook.com/imsaket -> this is the complete URL or endpoint which has facebook.com as the URL and “imsaket” is passed as a context key to uniquely identify a specific address.

 This is in the client-server interaction in which it does not matter how many times you hit the instance of the service, and the server will always return the same response to the client.

 #7) Marshalling And Demarshalling

-As we know, encapsulation is an OOPS principle which is defined as wrapping up of code and data into one.
+As we know, encapsulation is an OOPS principle that is defined as wrapping up code and data into one.
 The same thing happens in SOAP Web Services.
-When we wrap or encapsulate data into payload (XML) to form a SOAP message and send it to the server, then this process of encapsulating is called Marshalling.
+When we wrap or encapsulate data into a payload (XML) to form a SOAP message and send it to the server, then this process of encapsulating is called Marshalling.

 Demarshalling is just the reciprocal of Marshalling.
 The method of decapsulating or unwrapping data and code (XML) from the SOAP message is called “Demarshalling”.

 As discussed earlier, Web Services are the services that serve from one machine to another over a network.